calibredty/blackjack-game/README.md

 Happy playing!

 UPDATES TO COME:
-User can add their name a pop up field
+User can add their name a pop up field <br>
-Alerts when you win or bust
+Alerts when you win or bust <br>
-When you bust you lose 10 chips
+When you bust you lose 10 chips <br>
 A computer player